Binance Coin (BNB) Price Hits $41.20 on Exchanges

 About Binance Coin

 Binance Coin’s launch date was July 8th, 2017.
 Binance Coin’s total supply is 170,532,785 coins and its circulating supply is 154,532,785 coins.
+Binance Coin’s official Twitter account is @binance_2017 and its Facebook page is accessible here.
+The official website for Binance Coin is www.binance.com.
 The Reddit community for Binance Coin is /r/binance and the currency’s Github account can be viewed here.
-The official website for Binance Coin is www.binance.com.
-Binance Coin’s official Twitter account is @binance_2017 and its Facebook page is accessible here.

 Binance Coin Coin Trading